choyiny/cscc09.com/src/content/coursework/project.md

 ---
 title: Group Project
-releaseDate:
+releaseDate: 2024-05-23
-dueDate:
+dueDate: 2024-06-06
 ---

 The project allows you to demonstrate that you have mastered full-stack development concepts learned from this course.
 As a team of 2-3, you will create a publicly available web application.

 ## Required Elements

-Projects must fulfill the following minimum requirements:
+> Projects must fulfill the following minimum requirements:

 - The application must use a modern frontend framework such as Angular, Vue3+, or NextJS

-  - You are not allowed to directly use `create-react-app` or create a Barebones React application
+  - You are not allowed to create a Barebones React application ([why?](https://react.dev/learn/start-a-new-react-project))
   - Mobile app frameworks such as Expo / NativeScript is not allowed

 - The application's API is RESTful where appropriate
-- The application must be deployed on a Virtual Machine
+- ⚠️ The application must be deployed on a Virtual Machine
 - The application must be accessible to the general public without extra steps. i.e. A person does not need to talk to your team to access the full application.
-- The application must interact with a third-party API.
-Beware of usage limits in the free tier.
+- The application must interact with at least one third-party API.
+Beware of usage limits in the free tier as that may cause your app to not function properly.
 - The application must use OAuth 2.0 (an authorization mechanism) for any purpose.

+<u>Projects will NOT receive a passing grade (i.e. adjusted to <=49) if the above requirements are not fulfilled.</u>

+# Additional Requirements

-Furthermore, you must choose 2 out of 3 additional requirements to complete:
+You must also choose 2 out of 3 Additional Requirements to complete:

 - A piece of the application must interact with a webhook by an external service
 - A piece of the application is “real-time”, which means it can reflect other user changes without refreshing
 - A piece of the application has functionality that executes a long-running task (something that could take more than 10 seconds to complete)

-<u>Projects will not receive a passing grade if the above requirements are not fulfilled.</u>
+<u>Projects will NOT receive a passing grade (i.e. adjusted to <=49) if the above requirements are not fulfilled.</u>

-## Ineligible elements
+## ⚠️ Ineligible elements ⚠️

-Projects will not be given credit for the following items:
+> Projects will not be given credit for the following items:

 - Deployment with Kubernetes
 - “Real-time” web chat